1040 Klumpkea: Orbit and classification

 Klumpkea is the largest member of the Tirela family (612), a large asteroid family of more than a thousand members which has been further divided into 8 different subclusters.
 The family is named after 1400 Tirela.
 Alternatively it is also known as the Klumpkea family by Milani and Knežević.

 It orbits the Sun in the outer asteroid belt at a distance of 2.5–3.7 AU once every 5 years and 6 months (2,006 days; semi-major axis of 3.11 AU).
 Its orbit has an eccentricity of 0.19 and an inclination of 17° with respect to the ecliptic.
 The body's observation arc begins at Algiers on its official discovery observation in January 1925.

 Naming

-This minor planet was named after American astronomer Dorothea Klumpke (1861–1943), spouse of Welsh astronomer Isaac Roberts (1829–1904).
+This asteroid was named after American astronomer Dorothea Klumpke (1861–1943), spouse of Welsh astronomer Isaac Roberts (1829–1904).
 Dorothea Klumpke was the first woman to receive the degree of Doctor of Mathematical Sciences at the Sorbonne University in Paris, France.
 The official naming citation was mentioned in The Names of the Minor Planets by Paul Herget in 1955 (H99).
 The asteroid 339 Dorothea has also been named in her honor by its discoverer Max Wolf.